 For my latest movie, it is very strange.
 The script was written on a very narrow column, only 50 pages with no dialogue.
 Only short description.
 But when my producer read it, he was very moved, and we went to show it to everyone involved in the film.
 Later on, during the shooting, I don’t care about the script anymore.
 I have to focus on the language of cinema, and work on it, only on this.

 For different forms of art, when it has a story, there are three different levels.
 On the lowest level, we have the story, it’s a matter of imagination.
-Then on the second level we have the theme, and it works as the image for the imagination.
+Then on the second level we have the theme, and it works as a frame (a restriction) for the imagination.
 And then you have the third level, the most important and difficult, it is where you have to work on the specific material of this art.

 Question: The script being the blueprint of the story, do you storyboard extensively, or on the set you further improvise?
 Or when you get to the set you realize certain things can’t be done.
 Whether your approach is fluid or rigid.